jc-9/anomalib/src/anomalib/models/image/README.md

 from anomalib.engine import Engine

 # Load the folder, model and engine.
-# Set the clip_length_in_frames to 1 to convert the video dataset to a
+# Set the clip_length_in_frames to 1 to convert the video data to a
-#   frame-based image dataset.
+#   frame-based image data.
 datamodule = Avenue(clip_length_in_frames=1)
 model = EfficientAD()
 engine = Engine()